hippylib/soupy/paper/paper.md

 are frequently used by engineers to optimize the performance of various physical systems through decisions relating to their configuration (optimal design) and operation (optimal control).
-However, the ability to make optimal choices is often hindered by uncertainty, such as uncertainty in model parameters (e.g. material properties) and operating conditions.
+However, the ability to make optimal choices is often hindered by uncertainty, such as uncertainty in model parameters (e.g. material properties) and operating conditions (e.g. forces on a structure).
 The need to account for these uncertainties in order to arrive at robust and risk-informed decisions thus gives rise to problems of optimization under uncertainty (OUU) [@KouriShapiro18].

-SOUPy is a Python library for solving PDE-constrained optimization problems with uncertain parameters,which we use broadly to refer to sources, initial and boundary conditions, in addition to PDE coefficients.
+SOUPy is a Python library for solving PDE-constrained optimization problems with uncertain parameters, where we use the term *parameters* broadly to refer to the likes of sources and initial/boundary conditions in addition to PDE coefficients.
 The optimization problem is defined by a risk measure over a given quantity of interest (QoI), which is present as either an optimization objective or constraint (as in chance-constrained optimization).
 Specific attention is given to the case where the uncertain parameters are formally infinite dimensional (e.g. Gaussian random fields).
-The software allows users to supply the underlying PDE model, quantity of interest, and penalty terms, while providing implementations for commonly used risk measures, including expectation, variance, and superquantile/conditional value-at-risk (CVaR), as well as derivative-based optimizers.
+The software allows users to supply the underlying PDE model, quantity of interest, and penalty terms, and provides implementations for commonly used risk measures, including expectation, variance, and superquantile/conditional value-at-risk (CVaR), as well as derivative-based optimizers.
-SOUPy leverages FEniCS [@LoggMardalWells12] for the formulation, discretization, and solution of PDEs, and the framework of hIPPYlib [@VillaPetraGhattas18; @VillaPetraGhattas21] for sampling from random fields and adjoint-based derivative computation, while also providing interfaces to existing optimization algorithms in SciPy.
+SOUPy leverages FEniCS [@LoggMardalWells12] for the formulation, discretization, and solution of PDEs, and the framework of hIPPYlib [@VillaPetraGhattas18; @VillaPetraGhattas21] for sampling from random fields and automating adjoint-based derivative computation, while also providing interfaces to existing optimization algorithms in SciPy.